 Once sentenced, they were put into the same cell – and immediately started arguing and fighting, so they had to be separated and put into separate cells.

-They Had Intended to Rob Reverend William Molesworth, St Breock
+Intended to Rob Reverend William Molesworth, St Breock

 After sentencing, when in prison, William admitted that his confession been a lie and that they had both arranged to meet, with the purpose of robbing the Reverend William Molesworth, of St Breock, but when William had seen Nevell’s purse full of gold and silver at the market they decided to rob him instead.
 However, when James had fired his pistol twice at Mr Norway, William had struck Nevell with a stick on the back of his head and knocked him off his horse.
 James had then battered his head and face with the pistol.